gitendo/gbs-examples/README.md

 ### Othello
 Another of those 2 bank games where code, player, sound data and graphics are interwinded.

+### Crayon Shin-chan 4 - Ora no Itazura Daihenshin
+This one is a bit of everything.
+Player and songs are located in different banks, songs and sfx have own lookup tables, to play sfx with no song in background you need to find one memory location.
+I think there was 1 unused song here and couple of sfx.
+Definitely fun!

 BTW, I don't use [rgbasm](https://github.com/rednex/rgbds), so these sources won't assemble without few changes.